 Well I am here to tell you that it’s as easy as I could have hoped!
 Not only is it easy, I love making my own baby food because I can be sure my daughter gets whole foods that are in season.
 If babies only eat a little bit, you want to be sure that what they do get is the best quality.
 Making my own baby good is the easiest and cheapest way for me to do this.

-Once the sweet potato is cooked, allow it to cool in the pot for a few minutes.
-Pour sweet potato and all the water into a food processor or high-powered blender and blend until smooth.
-Using the water you boiled in means you keep all the vitamins that leached out in cooking, so try not to use fresh water for this.
+Once the sweet potato is cooked, allow it to cool.
+Then pour sweet potato and a bit of water into a food processor or high-powered blender and blend until smooth.

 Using Squooshi Pouches and the Filling Station

-These pouches are amazing.
-And what’s better, filling them is a breeze – no mess!
+If you’re interested in taking your baby food on the go, you might consider using a refillable pouch.
+These pouches are great!
+And filling them is a breeze – no mess!

-My daughter is a mess with spoons.
-Most of the food ends up on her bib, hands, or all over me.
-But when we tried the pouches, she kept almost all the food in her mouth!
+When we tried the pouches with my daughter, she kept almost all the food in her mouth!
 Plus, they’ll be great to keep frozen and then take out when we’re on our way out the door.

-The pouches are also a breeze to clean.
+The pouches are easy to clean too.
 The bottoms zip open, so you simply wash them in some hot, soapy water.
 I find it convenient to use a bottle brush because it fits just perfectly.

 Sweet Potato Baby Food 3 Ways